LLNL/serac/src/docs/sphinx/index.rst

 Preparing Windows WSL/Ubuntu 18.04 for Serac installation
 ---------------------------------------------------------

-For faster installation of the Serac dependencies via Spack on Windows WSL/Ubuntu 18.04 systems, install cmake, MPICH, openblas, and OpenGL using the following commands:
+For faster installation of the Serac dependencies via Spack on Windows WSL/Ubuntu 18.04 systems, install cmake, MPICH, openblas, OpenGL, and the devtools using the following commands:

 .. code-block:: bash
    $ sudo apt-get update
    $ sudo apt-get upgrade
-   $ sudo apt-get install cmake libopenblas-dev libopenblas-base mpich mesa-common-dev libglu1-mesa-dev freeglut3-dev
+   $ sudo apt-get install cmake libopenblas-dev libopenblas-base mpich mesa-common-dev libglu1-mesa-dev freeglut3-dev cppcheck doxygen
    $ sudo ln -s /usr/lib/x86_64-linux-gnu/* /usr/lib

 Note that the last line is required since Spack expects the system libraries to exist in a directory named `lib`.
 The call to `uberenv` should